mossmanpete/ParadigmCore/docs/ethereum-peg.md

         return "invalid";
     }
     ```
-14. If sufficient validators vote to accept the proposal, it is adopted in-state as the new rate-limit mapping (in `state.limits`) and used for the next staking period.
+14. If enough validators vote to accept the proposal, it is adopted in-state as the new rate-limit mapping (in `state.limits`) and used for the next staking period.